deveris256/mc_doable_figura_lua_lib/README.md

 # Figura Doable lua library

-It's a modular library for Minecraft Figura mod
+It's a modular library for Minecraft Figura mod.
+The lib is written in Lua.

+Create a folder called `doable` and place the modules there.

 **Modules available:**